Published 12th Aug. 2022

 India is a country that’s known for its deep-rooted traditions, layers of history and flavourful cuisine.
-Each mouthful of India’s aromatic food tells a story of a land worth journeying to and it’s no surprise that countless travellers find themselves wandering its food markets and hunting down its Michelin starred restaurants on quests to satisfy rumbling stomachs.
+Each mouthful of India’s aromatic food tells a story of a land worth journeying to, so it’s no surprise that countless travellers find themselves wandering its food markets and hunting down its Michelin starred restaurants on quests to satisfy rumbling stomachs while on India holidays.
 Every twist and turn supplies a sensory overload, with a soundtrack of clanging, chattering, bubbling and boiling.
 Read on to find out more about traditional food in India and prepare to be left feeling seriously peckish in the process!

 1